pwil3058/epygibus/README.md

 ## User Interface

-At this point in time, the only available user interface is via the command line (but a GUI is in the forward planning) and it provides sub commands to:
+The primary user interface is via the command line and it provides sub commands to:

-1. create repositories
+1. create repositories,
-2. create snapshot archives (which are essentially a specification file for a snapshot series)
+2. create snapshot archives (which are essentially a specification file for a snapshot series),
-3. create a snapshot for an archive
+3. create a snapshot for an archive,
-4. extract files or directories from the latest (or a specified) snapshot within a specified archive and copy them to the current working directory (or a specified directory)
+4. extract files or directories from the latest (or a specified) snapshot within a specified archive and copy them to the current working directory (or a specified directory),
-4. restore specified files or directories (or the whole snapshot) from the latest (or a specified) snapshot within a specified archive.
+4. restore specified files or directories (or the whole snapshot) from the latest (or a specified) snapshot within a specified archive,
-5. delete the oldest (or a specified) snapshot form a specified archive
+5. delete the oldest (or a specified) snapshot form a specified archive,
-6. prune unreferenced content from a specified content repository.
+6. prune unreferenced content from a specified content repository,
+7. run a GUI which provides access to the above functionality and some additional mechanisms for handling issues such as the configuration files being lost.

 There are also sub command for looking at various statistics.